 Long-distance hiking will change you, whether you like it or not.

 The date was October 10, and I had just completed my 58th day of hiking South Australia’s long-distance Heysen Trail.
-With my tent frantically flapping around me from Cobbler Hill’s fierce winds, I decided to spend my final night scribbling down my reflections from the journey.
+With my tent frantically flapping around me from Cobbler Hill’s fierce winds, I decided to spend my final night scribbling down my thoughts from the journey.
 My initial internal inquiry read: ‘have I changed?’

 I pondered the gravity of the question.
 Does anybody truly change?
 And if they do, how can you tell?
-The thought seemed overly presumptuous; I ran a line through the text and moved on.
+The sentiment seemed overly presumptuous; I ran a line through the text and moved on.

 A month later, in desperate need of on-trail nostalgia, I relocated my notepad and began flicking through its crumpled pages.
-Before long, that question reappeared.
+Before long, that disregarded question reappeared.
 After weeks of contemplation and a mild bout of Post Trail Depression, I realised that I had indeed changed, and in ways I could have never imagined.

 I only left civilisation for 8 weeks, but that comparatively short period triggered the most profound transformation of my life.
 I developed more in those 8 weeks than the previous 800.